Welcome to Sunday Scribbles!

 This is my 100th blog post!
 I’m so excited!

-‘I can’t believe we have to feed the chickens,’ Karina grimaced as she traipsed through the mud behind Maria.
+‘I can’t believe we have to feed the chickens,’ Karina said with a grimace as she traipsed through the mud behind Maria.

 ‘But it’s ruined!’
 Karina complained.
 She tucked her basket under her arm and hitched up her skirt as she eyed the fence in front of her.